 This was a solid state game that could handle up to four players but as it was made prior to the use of speech in pinball machines, it would seem bland to many players these days.
 As a side note, pinball maker Gottlieb did release a Star Trek pinball in 1971 but the game had nothing to do with the TV show; Bally also had developed a pinball game in 1976 called Star Ship which had the Enterprise drawn on it’s backglass and side although there is only one Star Ship pin known to have been made, according to the Internet Pinball Machine Database.

-I did find one short video of the ’79 ST Pinball game in action, although it was modified to play pinball by itself, which is a pretty cool project in it’s own right.
+Here’s another video of ’79 ST Pinball game in action, although it was modified to play pinball by itself, which is a pretty cool project in it’s own right.

 6: Star Trek: Strategic Operations Simulator by Sega (1982) – The first official Star Trek video game also happens to be one of the best if you ask me, this coin-op game by Sega.
 Based upon the Kobayashi Maru scenario from Star Trek II: The Wrath of Khan, you command the Enterprise through various levels taking on Klingon ships who are attacking the starbase in each sector.